AlexTheWolf84/odin-recipes/README.md

 - css folder containing the styles.css file.
 - Modified index.html with external stylesheet file linked.
 - NormalMinor adjustments in the index.html adding some divs.

+### Minor changes and Recipe's pages CSS Styles

+I made some small changes to the CSS to align the container boxes of the recipe menus, and added the footer and its respective elements to index.html.

+- Done recipe's CSS styles.
+- Done minor adjustments to the CSS styles.
+- Added (a fixed) fixed link(s) to facilitate navigation to the homepage.